October 27, 2021

 The success of the training was measured in two ways:

-First, the completion rate: All team members successfully completed the training within the deadline, which is 100%!
-Because the process and effort were communicated early on, each team member could plan sufficient time and integrate the e-learning as preparation for the workshop into their everyday work.
+First, the completion rate: All team members successfully completed the training within the deadline, thus 100%!
+By communicating the process and workload early, each team member could plan enough time and integrate the e-learning as preparation for the workshop into their everyday work.

 Second, the mood: On average, participants rated the training with 8 out of 10 points.
-Quotes from participant feedback also speak for the high satisfaction:
+The high satisfaction is also evidenced by quotes from the feedback of participants:

-At first, I had little desire for it.
-But working in the blink.it course was really fun and I was able to take away many helpful functions for everyday use!”
+At first, I was not really looking forward to it.
+But the work in the blink.it course was actually enjoyable and I was able to take away many helpful functions for everyday use!”

-Tables are actually not my thing.
-But with the office hours and the workshop, I always had someone to ask for help.
-Thus, it was easier and more exciting than I thought.”
+Tables are generally not my thing.
+But with the office hours and the workshop, I always had someone I could ask for help.
+It was easier and more exciting than I thought.”

 Three practical tips for mandatory training as blended learning

-The practical example shown is just one of many where blended learning has significantly improved motivation among learners – and thus also learning success.
+The practical example shown is just one of many where blended learning significantly improves learners' motivation – and thus their learning success.

 1. Choose an e-learning tool that is easy to use and ideally specifically designed for blended learning, such as blink.it.
-Reading tip: This is why typical LMS platforms are not good software for blended learning.
+Reading tip: That's why typical LMS systems are not good software for blended learning

-2. Have your accompanying e-learning tested beforehand by 1-2 people and adjust the course based on feedback, so everything runs smoothly later.
+2. Have your accompanying e-learning tested in advance by 1-2 people and adjust the course based on the feedback so everything runs smoothly later.

 3. To increase motivation, it is most important that learners do not feel left alone.
-Therefore, offer digital office or group hours, for example via Zoom, when “real” in-person communication is not possible.
+Therefore, offer digital office or group hours, for example via Zoom, if “real” presence is not possible.

-With simple technology, a well-thought-out concept, and personal support, even unpopular mandatory training becomes a highlight in everyday work.
+With simple technology, a well-thought-out concept, and personal support, even unpopular mandatory training can become a highlight in everyday work.

 Do you want to know what blended learning methods are available?
 Download our overview "The Most Popular Models in Blended Learning" for free.